tower9/hostblock/README.md

  - Whitelist to ignore some addresses
  - Allows to manually remove IP addresses from data file (clean slate)

+Note, if this tool does not allow you to use iptables the way you like (is limiting you), please register issue, maybe some solution can be found.
+It would be nice not to limit iptables functionality that is being used if iptables are used together with hostblock.
+I feel that config should be extended for more flexible integration with iptables...

 Setup
 -----